What is Down’s syndrome?

 How does the test work?

 This screening test only requires a medical blood draw from the expectant mother.
+We will provide a kit.
+The price of £379 includes the kit and a prepaid courier fee for returning your samples.
 Once your sample is received, the cell free fetal DNA in the same will be analysed to confirm or exclude Down’s.
 Scientists analyse the foetal DNA in the maternal blood sample to establish the ratio of foetal chromosomes.
 We know that if the expectant mother is carrying a child with Down’s syndrome, the ratio of genetic material associated with chromosome 21 will be higher due to the extra, 3rd copy of that chromosome.

 It is important to note that the NIPT is a screening test and not a diagnostic test.
 This test cannot replace diagnostic tests such as amniocentesis or chorionic villus sampling although it can help pregnant women avoid the need to undergo these tests.